veit/python-basics-tutorial/docs/functions/decorators.rst

 :func:`functools.cache`
     Simple, lightweight, function cache as of Python ≥ 3.9, sometimes called *memoize*.
-It returns the same as :func:`functools.lru_cache` with the parameter ``maxsize=None``, additionally creating a :doc:`/types/dicts` with the function arguments.
+It returns the same as :func:`functools.lru_cache` with the :term:`parameter` ``maxsize=None``, additionally creating a
+    :doc:`/types/dicts` with the function arguments.
 Since old values never need to be deleted, this function is then also smaller and faster.
 Example:

     .. code-block:: pycon
        :linenos: